CoreProc/nova-data-sync/README.md

 php artisan vendor:publish --provider="Coreproc\NovaDataSync\ToolServiceProvider"
 ```

-This package requires Laravel Horizon to be installed.
-If you have not installed Laravel Horizon, you can install it by
+This package requires [Laravel Horizon](https://laravel.com/docs/10.x/horizon) and comes with the package.
+If you have
-running:
+not gone through Horizon's install process yet, you can install it by running:

 ```bash
 php artisan horizon:install